The Real Reason Your Annual Report Feels Like a Chore

 start with the planner ($37)

-If you need to make the case more directly, name the cost of waiting.
 Late financials mean rushed design.
 Rushed design means errors.
-Errors mean reprints, corrections, or a report that goes out looking like it was produced under pressure.
-Most leaders don't want that, they just haven't connected the timeline to the outcome yet.
+Errors mean reprints, corrections, or a report that looks like it was produced under pressure.

 And if last year was rough, use it.
 Not as a complaint, but as data.
 "Last year we lost two weeks waiting on content approvals.
 Here's how we avoid that this time."
 That kind of framing is hard to argue with.